 When Is It Best To Visit Melbourne?

-Melbourne is really a city of culture and nature lovers, so finding out when events are on is a great way to plan your trip (do note, however, that hotels can book up and be more expensive during popular events).
+Melbourne is a terrific destination for anyone interested in both culture and the outdoors; researching upcoming events is a great way to make the most of your time there (do note, however, that hotels can book up and be more expensive during popular events).

-It can also be a little busier over the school holidays, though not as extreme as other cities (Melbournians tend to head to the northern states during school holidays).
+During school breaks, there may be a little increase in foot traffic, albeit not to the extent seen in some other cities (Melbournians tend to head to the northern states during school holidays).

 Melbourne In Summer